Bristol in Morgan County, Ohio — The American Midwest (Great Lakes)

 While the future of southeastern Ohio's coal industry may be unknown, there is no doubt about

 Erected 2002 by Women in Mining - Ohio Chapter and The Ohio Historical Society.
 (Marker Number 10-58.)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Big Muskie (about 300 feet away, measured in a direct line); Ronald V. Crews Memorial Park Howard Chandler Christy (approx. 7.2 miles away); McConnelsville Persian Gulf War Memorial (approx. 7.2 miles away); Lelia Morris & Trinity Methodist Episcopal Church (approx. 7.2 miles away); McConnelsville World War I Memorial (approx. 7.2 miles away); First Presbyterian Church (approx. 7.3 miles away); Two River Towns: McConnelsville and Malta (approx. 7.3 miles away).
+At least Big Muskie (about 300 feet away, measured in a direct line); Ronald V. Crews Memorial Park (about 300 feet away); Howard Chandler Christy (approx. 7.2 miles away); McConnelsville Persian Gulf War Memorial (approx. 7.2 miles away); Lelia Morris & Trinity Methodist Episcopal Church (approx. 7.2 miles away); McConnelsville World War I Memorial (approx. 7.2 miles away); First Presbyterian Church (approx. 7.3 miles away); Two River Towns: McConnelsville and Malta (approx. 7.3 miles away).
 Touch for a list and map of all markers in Bristol.

-Categories. • 20th Century • Environment • Industry & Commerce • Labor Unions • Man-Made Features • Natural Resources •
+Categories. • Environment • Industry & Commerce • Labor Unions • Parks & Recreational Areas •

 More.
 Search the internet for Miner's Memorial Park.